The Board offers three (3) primary registration types:

 Note: An RG is also eligible to seek licensure as a Certified Water Rights Examiner.
 The Oregon State Board of Examiners for Engineering and Land Surveying (OSBEELS) handles the exam and registration for this license type.
 The Board can verify your RG status in support of a registration application to OSBEEELS.

-page.
+page of this website.
 An applicant must submit the application form for the type of registration sought and include all fees plus supporting documentation, as appropriate.

 Application for initial registration